SouthEugeneRoboticsTeam/guidelines/Programming/Java.md

 void myFunction() {}
 ```

-- Use one tab for each level of indentation.
+- Use 4 spaces for each level of indentation (pressing the <kbd>Tab</kbd> key
+will result in 4 spaces by default in IntelliJ).
 - Aim to limit lines to 80 characters or fewer.
 - Put one space between the characters that start a comment (`//` or `/*`) and
 the text: